-An island of Denmark in the northern Atlantic Ocean off northeast Canada.
+An island in the northern Atlantic Ocean off northeast Canada.
 It is the largest island in the world and lies mostly within the Arctic Circle.
-Inhabited by Inuit peoples as early as 3000 B.C., it was discovered by the Norwegian navigator Eric the Red in the tenth century A.D., became a Danish colony in 1815, and was granted home rule in 1979.
-Godthåb (Nuuk) is the capital.
-Population: 56,300.
+Settled by the Norse between the 10th and the 15th century and by the Inuit beginning around the 10th century, Greenland became a Danish colony in the 18th century and was granted home rule in 1979.
+Nuuk (Godthåb) is the capital.

 From Old Norse Grœnland, from grœnn (“green”) + land (“land”).